heroisaprinciple/aphablog/README.md

 To update an article we use the instance of the class and a record field.
 In essence, let's change the third article.
 First, find it by `article = Article.find(3)`.
 Then, update it by `article.description = 'hehehehehehe`.
-Save it to the database: `article.save`.
+Save it to the database: `article.save!`.

 ______
 **DELETE A RECORD**